ShiinaOrez/web_crawler/pixiv_illust_downloader/README.md

 	+ version 2.0's bug: when you use func2 over and again, you will BOOM
 	+ remove a line code from get json
 	+ bug is DONE
++ version 2.2   /2018.8.24
+	+ when you ready to download a illustor's illusts, you will get information

 -----